 At small restaurants, family-owned restaurants, and cafe shops, tipping is generally not expected.
-The more fancy or upscale the restaurant is they will more than likely add a service charge of roughly around 5 to 10% tip to the total bill automatically.
+The more fancy or upscale the restaurant will more likely add a service charge of roughly around 5% to 10% tip to the total bill automatically.

 Whether the waiter or waitress gets any of that service charge is debatable.
 Either way, if you had a positive experience and you want to leave a tip, give the tip directly to the person you want to tip.
 You shouldn’t just leave it on the table.

 You do not need to tip the street food vendors when buying street food.
 If you really want to leave a tip you will have to tell them or just give them the tip after the transaction.